magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLMarkerTracker/UnityEngine.XR.MagicLeap.MLMarkerTracker.MarkerData.md

 ---
 title: MarkerData
-summary: marker data as returned by the magic leap sdk.
+summary: marker data as returned by the magic leap sdk

 ---